 |Skill Level||Intermediate||MSRP (USD)||Out of Production|

 The Advanced Range Instrumentation Aircraft (ARIA) program history goes back to the mid-60s and ends around 1991.
-This subject is extensively covered in this beautiful website.
-If you are interested in this subject this is the website to check out.
 Our subject will be an ARIA that supported the 1971 Apollo 14 mission.
 A little background is necessary.
 If you are a model builder you come across interesting stories and requests.
 As luck might have it one of my coworker's father was a member of the ARIA program during the Apollo days.
 As his dad was turning 80 he approached me about maybe building an ARIA as a birthday present for his dad.
 What a great idea!

 Here is usually where the good part starts.
 Do we have any era pictures I asked?
 Of course, there were!
 Don, my coworker and his father Hubert were kind enough to let me share them in this article.
 They were taken at Patrick AFB.
 The group shot was taken the night they landed with the moon rock samples.
 My coworker's dad is Hubert Redmon and he is on the far left of the picture.
 Interesting that back then it was no big deal to have the family come to the base for a group shot.
 Try and do that now!
 Also note that the 61-0326 tail number plane looks like it was configured to also carry the ALOTS pod.

 As we all know there is only one model of the ARIA in any scale, the AMtech EC-135N/E. And before that the DB Productions resin conversion, long obsolete now.

 The kit is of course based on the venerable AMT ERTL design with the well-known super soft plastic, variable production issues, warped long parts, etc. I built many of them in the early 90s but back then I cared a little less about the quality of the kit and was happy to have an injected 135.